sushmaakoju/research-experience/faqs.md

 My approach is to focus on authentic professional relationships where contributions are valued and properly attributed from all parties involved.

+### Q: Do you plan to shift to robotics or other fields outside of language, consciousness, or multimodal perception? <br>
+A: No, I do not plan to move into robotics or Lean programming for theorem provers.
+I have never given consent or confirmation to work on either of these areas.
+I prefer to focus on language understanding, consciousness, multimodal perception, cognitive science, and neuroscience aspects of AI.
+However, I have received coercion to either give up my PhD or change subjects to robotics or Lean programming for theorem provers.

+**My areas of study Natural Language Understanding 360-degree focussed:**
+1. Natural Language Understanding in Deep Learning architectures.
+2. Theoretical aspects of Logic.
+3. Automata, Grammars, Languages and Theory of Computation.
+4. Neuroscientific aspects of Language Understanding.
+5. Cognitive Science approaches to AI.
+6. Neuroscience of reasoning.
+7. Symbolic encodings in Deep Learning and cognitive systems.

+**My professional strengths:**
+1. Focused commitment to my research area.
+2. Persistence in pursuing my academic goals.
+3. Consistent dedication despite various challenges.
+4. Interdisciplinary approach combining AI and cognitive science.
+5. Ability to make complex/challenging tasks look easy, which remains an esoteric skill less understood by many.

+### Q: How do you handle attempts to copy your work or target your research? <br>
+A: I have implemented various protective measures when facing persistent harassment, unauthorized attempts to copy my work, and inappropriate targeting of myself and my partner.
+Following guidance from confidential resources, I have sometimes used strategic misdirection to protect my intellectual property and personal safety.

+When individuals have refused to respect professional boundaries and retaliated against rejection of personal advances, protective measures became necessary.
+Any claims about inconsistency in my stated research interests should be understood as deliberate protective strategies, not confusion or instability.

+My actual research focus remains consistent with Natural Language Understanding and can be verified through my published work and official academic records.

+### Q: Are all your works and ideas your own, or were they created by someone else? <br>
+A: All of my works are entirely my own, including course projects and research ideas.
+I have not given consent for anyone to use my work or claim authorship of my ideas.

+There appears to be a persistent, perhaps antiquated perception that questions female scholars' intellectual capabilities.
+When a female scholar develops innovative ideas or demonstrates exceptional ability, it is often misrepresented or met with disbelief—as if the assumption is "no female scholar can be this capable."
+This reaction comes particularly from individuals already established in the same or adjacent fields who may feel threatened by emerging talent, new ideas, or innovative works.

+This unbearable professional envy, whether from established or unestablished colleagues or others, represents a significant barrier that female scholars face—a curse disguised as professional skepticism.
+Such attitudes not only undermine individual achievements but also perpetuate systemic biases that harm the entire academic community.

+It is also commonly attributed that if an idea is developed by a female scholar or student, it must have originated from a male colleague or someone more established.
+This represents a significant obstacle to many female scholars and contributes to the systematic erasure of women's intellectual contributions.
+If this belief were scientifically valid and supported by evidence, then no female scholars or students would exist in academia.
+The very presence of women in academic fields is proof enough of the substantial contributions many female scholars make toward research.

+It is those people who still uphold cobwebbed beliefs and use such obvious false narratives that exploit and ruin healthy work collaborations.
+We need to "vacuum clean" such beliefs by sitting down such people with confidential resources and institutional experts to make them understand statistics, progress, and state-of-the-art work distribution for constructive engagements.

+I maintain comprehensive documentation of my work's development and can provide verification of original authorship through appropriate channels.

 ### Q: Are you targeting anyone through your communications? <br>
 A: No, I am not targeting anyone.
 I patiently waited for individuals to respectfully and sensitively understand my situation, but unfortunately, bias appears to influence many interactions.
 I feel compelled to speak for myself when I am consistently being targeted by people who refuse to engage in direct conversation with me.